shssoichiro/avsser/README.md

 - [ ] Detect ordered chapters and automatically link videos in generated script
 - [ ] Allow selection of filters to automatically apply to all files during a run

+## Dependencies

+Requires ffmpeg to be installed on your system.

 ## Versioning

 Avsser uses [Semantic Versioning](http://semver.org/) for all of its releases.